 UCSF’s APPUC module provided techniques for enhancing the ability of health care providers to work effectively in situations where the language, customs, beliefs or values of the provider differ from that of the patient.
 To develop the module, UCSF researched evidence-based best practices in culturally competent patient education, consulted with national experts in cultural competency, and enlisted the assistance of practitioners in the field to review the new materials developed.
 It then tested the effectiveness of the module in two face-to-face seminars with primary care providers who serve children who have asthma in the racially and ethnically diverse San Francisco Bay Area.

-The final APPUC slide deck and speaker’s manual are available on a newly designed Web site at www.chipper.ucsf.edu.
+The final APPUC slide deck and speaker’s manual are available online.
 UCSF designed this site to describe the APPUC project and to make its module readily accessible to providers working in other underserved and/or minority communities.

 Evaluate the effectiveness of the PACE curriculum in improving primary care provider asthma counseling for minority and underserved families.